kenardodennis6-bit/Cybersecurity-SOAR-EDR-Automation-Project-Lab/README.md

 This approach reflects real-world SOC practices, where automated detections are surfaced across different tools to support timely triage and escalation.

+---
+### Adding Analyst Decision Control with a User Prompt

+To move beyond passive alerting, I enhanced the workflow by adding a **user prompt** that introduces analyst decision-making into the response process.
+Instead of automatically taking action on every detection, the workflow now pauses and requests human confirmation before proceeding.

+When a detection is retrieved through the webhook, the workflow presents a structured prompt to the analyst containing key context, including the alert title, timestamp, affected host, source IP, username, file path, command line, sensor ID, and a direct link to the detection.
+This information allows the analyst to quickly assess the situation without switching tools.

+The prompt asks whether the affected endpoint should be isolated, giving the analyst a clear **Yes or No** decision.
+This approach mirrors real SOC workflows, where containment actions are validated by a human to reduce the risk of disrupting legitimate activity.

+By integrating a user prompt into the automation, the workflow balances speed and control—automating data collection and notification while keeping high-impact response actions under analyst oversight.